tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A placeholder for extensions in the ticket.
 Clients MUST ignore unrecognized extensions.

-ticket
+tickets
-: The value of the ticket to be used as the PSK identifier.
+: One or more ticket values, each of which is to be used as the PSK identifier.
 The ticket itself is an opaque label.
 It MAY either be a database lookup key or a self-encrypted and self-authenticated value.
 Section 4 of {{RFC5077}} describes a recommended ticket construction mechanism.
 {:br }

 The meanings of the flags are as follows: